 Begin by reviewing these three measures.
 Your total GMAT score falls on a scale from 200 to 800, and the current mean result is 547.
-Quantitative scores range from 0 to 60, with an average mark of 38.
+Quantitative scores range from 6 to 51 (scores below 6 and above 51 are rare), with an average mark of 40.
 Your Verbal score utilizes the same range.
 The current mean is 27.

 What does this mean for you?
 The average scores for all test-takers will not necessarily match the mean scores at your prospective schools.

 One strategy is to find the 80th percentile for those MBA programs that interest you.
 If your total GMAT score falls in or above that percentile, your chances of acceptance are likely to be higher.

 However, if your total GMAT score falls below that range and you believe you can improve the result, you should think about retaking the exam.
 Speak with the admissions counsellors at your business schools about how score will factor into their decision.

 Assess Integrated Reasoning, Analytical Writing Assessment (AWA) scores

 Your AWA response is scored from zero to six, and the current mean result is 4.34.
 Integrated Reasoning is a relatively new GMAT section and as such, it has the least historical data to analyse.
 Your Integrated Reasoning score can range from one to eight and the current mean score is 4.33.